You've turned to literature in times of crisis and dilemma, but have you considered how important a crisis or dilemma is in literature?

 How I Wrote a GOOD but not GREAT Book

-Last October, I finished the book I had been working on for over two years.
+A couple of years ago, I finished the memoir I had been working on for over two years.
 After I finished, I read it, and while I thought it was ok in some parts and really good in others, there was something missing.
 It was GOOD but definitely not GREAT.

 And I had no idea why my book wasn't working.
 I spent a month trying to figure it out.
 That month turned into two, which turned into four.
 I still hadn't figured out what was wrong.